Mr-Sheep/Random-Rules/README.md

 # Random Scripts
-This project contains rules I used for clash, Quantumult X, and Surge, feel free to use it.
+This project contains rules I used for clash, Quantumult X, and Surge(Mostly), feel free to use it.
-Most of the script is modified from other open sourced projects, modified to fit Surge's DOMAIN-SET and Clash.😄️ Quantumult X is a clone of NobyDa/Script
-Sample configs are included, but it is best to use your own configuration
+Most of the script is modified from other open sourced projects, modified to fit Surge's DOMAIN-SET and Clash.😄 Sample configs are included, but it is best to use your own configuration

-# ℹ️ File related instructions
+# ℹ️ File related instructions (Clash & Quantumult)

 - Basic.list (Clash ONLY)